sonic-net/SONiC/doc/voq/lag_hld.md

 ### 3.3 System LAG ID management

-redis-server running on supervisor module will keep tracke unique id allocation and also allocate unique id in a **atomic fashion** for all sonic instance.
+redis-server running on supervisor module is responsible for allocation of a unique system_lag_id for for each LAG and also keeps track of allocated values.
+This is done in an  **atomic fashion** for all sonic instance.
 Boundaries of the system lag id will be loaded from platform specific init upon chassis-app-db in the supervisor node.
 This configuration will be specificed under /device/<vendor>/<sku>/chassis-sai.conf.

 for example